-Was it posted on a public social media?
+Was it a collage?

 What we mean by public is that we can see your posts without logging in.
 If you are unsure about whether or not your post can be seen, you can always check by opening an incognito window and looking from there.
 For different social media platforms there are different ways to either work around this or not.